“This world is defined..and controlled..by fear”

 Where this issue suffers is in the art.
 There are three different artists and three different inkers on this issue.
 Brad Walker and Drew Hennessy start the issue off strong and carry things well through the first half of the issue.
 Once it shifts Neil Edwards’ pencil and Trevor Scott on inks thing start going downhill.
 To be fair their works isn’t bad, but the transition isn’t very smooth and their styles don’t mesh well.
 But once the Szymon Kudranksi’s pages take over we hit the bottom of the barrel.
 Arkillo has never looked so poor and Sinestro’s ears looked so ridiculous.
 There are a host of problems with the final third of this book from a visual standpoint from character design to awkward body positioning to overly heavy inking.
 It’s a shame because Bunn’s script really deserves better support.

 Sinestro #17 continues to make a strong case for this series to be the strongest book in the Lantern family with Cullen Bunn advancing a very strong story which seems to be building towards something special.
-However this issue is hindered with too many chefs in the artistic kitchen and the book's visuals take a nosedive when it deserves so much more.
-Three out of five lanterns.
+However this issue is hindered with too many chefs in the artistic kitchen and the book’s visuals take a nosedive when it deserves so much more.
+Six out of ten lanterns.